Essential Gear For Your Truck and Trailer

 Let’s face it, nobody is exempt from Murphy’s Law: if it can wrong, it will go wrong.
 And when a tool or piece of equipment does inevitably fail, break, or just shut down, you better be prepared.
 The items in this category are all about getting it going if possible, moving it if it’s not, and staying safe while you’re at it.
 Survival gear like food, blankets, and rope were not popular among the pros we talked to, but carrying a lighter was (even with the non-smokers).
-A tire plug kit is a category in and of itself, and we dive a little deeper into that on the next page.
+A tire plug kit is a category in and of itself, and we dive a little deeper into that later.
 Compact inflators were not all that popular because they are fairly new to market, but the guys who did carry them absolutely loved them.

 Essentials for Tire Care

 A lot of screws and nails go into building and remodeling a house.
 And where you find a lot of screws and nails, you’re going to find a lot of flat tires.
 A complete tire plug kit will pay for itself the first time you use it.
-And yes, we know the “tire experts” say that you’re not supposed to plug a tire from the outside, and we agree that plugging a tire on the sidewall is not a good idea, and usually doesn’t work.
+And yes, we know the “tire experts” say that you’re not supposed to plug a tire from the outside, and we agree that plugging a tire on the sidewall is not a good idea and usually doesn’t work.
 But we also know that most of truck owners have plugged at least a few holes over the years.
 We talked with one pro who was confident that he’s plugged a minimum of fifty tires (his and others) without any failures, safety issues, or negative effects on the overall life of the tires.

 The Essential Construction First Aid Kit